RiccardoMaffei/FreedomOutside/README.md

 * Armors

 #####Weapons
-Weapons are special items which can be used to combat against other player.
+Weapons are special items which can be used to combat against other players.
 Simple weapons are weapons with a standard damage value and are used against one prisoner only while destructive weapons are used against every prisoner in the room and they have a random damage value in a range.

 The simple weapons are: